jac1155mtl/SAS/Learning/2-Base Programming Specialist/Notes.md

 WORK.DATASET
 ```

-Alternatively, you canse use a one-lvel name (the dataset name's only) to reference a file in a temporary SAS library.
+Alternatively, you can use a one-level name (the dataset name's only) to reference a file in a temporary SAS library.

 ### 2.3.3 RULES FOR SAS NAMES